danielwiktorczyk/Multiplayer-Pacman/README.md

-	Pinky will try to ambush pacman by aiming for the spot several tiles ahead of the closest pacman Inky and Clyde, for simplicity, try to ambush the closest pacman from his left and right side similar to Pinky I used the **strategy design pattern** to accomplish this Please use the **pause and play** scene view to see the Debug.lines involved.
+	Pinky will try to ambush pacman by aiming for the spot several tiles ahead of the closest pacman Inky and Clyde, for simplicity, try to ambush the closest pacman from his left and right side similar to Pinky I used the **strategy design pattern** to accomplish this Please run two Unity inspectors (using ParalelSync shown in the labs) and use the **pause and play** scene view to see the Debug.lines involved.
 		Note that these decisions are made only when a ghost is near / at the center of a tile, so you'll need a few next frames to see the lines again
 - I use a **buffered input system**, similar to classic pacman:
 	If pacman cannot yet make a turn in the inputted direction, it is added to the buffered